-New Year, new rules - we have a couple of special offers for home owners, landlords and tenants in North Kent.
-This month only! :
+We have a few special offers for home owners, landlords and tenants in Kent:

-Upgrades to earth and bonding arrangements depend on length and accessibility of gas and water pipes.
+SPD (Surge Protection Device) to current regulation available from £150 extra Upgrades to earth and bonding arrangements depend on a length and accessibility of gas and water pipes.